azure

 #azure login

-crabbox azure login detects the active Azure subscription from the az CLI, validates credentials through DefaultAzureCredential, and stores subscription, tenant, and location in the user config.
-After this, direct-mode Azure commands work without any export AZURE_* environment variables.
+crabbox azure login detects the active Azure subscription from the local az CLI, validates that credentials can acquire a management-plane token, and stores the subscription, tenant, and location in the user config.

 #Prerequisites